DevCycleHQ/AI-Prompts-And-Rules/install-prompts/android.md

 ## Next Steps

 <next_steps>
-Suggest these as next steps to the user.

 After successful installation:

-1. Update the user object with real user data when available
-2. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
+1. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-3. When requested, help implement variables throughout the Android application
+2. When requested, help implement feature flags using DevCycle methods
-4. Help set up targeting rules for different user segments when asked
+3. Set up targeting rules for different user segments when asked
+4. Help with user identification logic when users log in

 Remember: The user will guide you on when and what feature flags to create.
 Do not create them proactively.
 </next_steps>